-Skirlaugh went one better in the following 1995/96 season by claiming an- precedented “Treble” which had never beeN achieved the amateur game, of firstly retaining and lifting their own local league Championship secondly not only retaining their own County Yorkshire Cup with an 11-6 victory over Thornhill at Crown Flatts, Dewsbury, but lifting the BARLA National Cup.
-The latter came with a thrilling 21-17 victory over Cumbrian “Giants” Ellenborough Rangers to which this day is rated the greatest of all the finals, in which now Skirlaugh “legend” and Chairman of the Youth Section.
-The Skirlaugh Bulls Richard Gotts was awarded The Tom Keavenghy Man of the Match award.
-Front row forward Dean Ralph became the BARLA “Player of the Year” on the back of the club’s successes and was a richly deserved award for the powerful international GB/BARLA front row forward .
+Skirlaugh went one better in the following 1995/96 season by claiming an- precedented “Treble” which had never been achieved in the amateur game before, of firstly retaining and lifting their own local league Championship secondly not only retaining their own County Yorkshire Cup with an 11-6 victory over Thornhill at Crown Flatts, Dewsbury, but lifting the BARLA National Cup for the first time..
+The latter came with a thrilling 21-17 victory over Cumbrian “Giants” Ellenborough Rangers to which this day is rated the greatest of all the finals, in which now Skirlaugh “legend” and now Chairman of the Youth Section, Richard Gotts was awarded The Tom Keavenghy Man of the Match award.
+Front row forward Dean Ralph became the BARLA “Player of the Year”.

-It was that prowess on the field and continual success that drove Skirlaugh to making a bid to join the National Conference League and test themselves againt the best in the country week in, week out.
+It was that prowess on the field and continual success that drove Skirlaugh to making a successful bid to join the National Conference League and test themselves againt the best in the country week in, week out.

 Prior to acceptance of entry into Division Two of the National Conference League in the 1996/97 season, the spring and summer of 1996 proved to be an intense time both on and off the field.
 Huge volumes of work were undertaken at the then B.P.Club at Saltend, now the Eastside Community Sports Trust ensuring all the rigorous standards of the league were adhered to.
-One of the most important steps was amalgamating with the defunct Crown Mallet Youth Section, which was the fore runner of our own now highly successful Skirlaugh Bulls Youth Section.
-That was brought to fruition by the hard work of Kim Baish, Peter Anderson and Kevin Dale, and today is a success story as The Skirlaugh Bulls Youth Section is a very large and vibrant one, producing players so the future of the club is in good hands.
+One of the most important steps was amalgamating with the then defunct Crown Mallet Youth Section, which was the fore runner of our own now highly successful Skirlaugh Bulls Youth Section.
+That was brought to fruition by the hard work of Kim Baish, Peter Anderson and Kevin Dale amongst others and today is a massive success story as The Skirlaugh Bulls Youth Section is a very large and vibrant one.

 In that inaugural National Conference League season of 1996/97 Skirlaugh finished runners up to Redhill (Castleford) , as record try scorer Shaun Wyvill took The NCL Division Two Player of the Year, pipping fellow nominee Phil Crane.
 The club went one better in the following season of 1997/98 by lifting the First Division Championship, and becoming the first ever side to gain successive promotions to the Premier Division, as new members to the elite structure.